A virtual event dedicated to transcatheter treatment strategies for coronary and structural heart disease

 • Atherectomy Case – Joost Daemen and Nicolas Van Mieghem, Erasmus MC, Rotterdam, NL

-• Lithotripsy Case – George Dangas and Annapoorna Kini, Mount Sinai, New York, US
+• Lithotripsy Case – Amit Hooda and Annapoorna Kini, Mount Sinai, New York, US

 Day Two Close